Alex-ssvlabs/gitbook-docs/docs/operators/operator-node/maintenance/troubleshooting.md

 # Troubleshooting

 ## Overview
-Troubleshooting is divided in 2 sections: tools to identify and solutions to resolve issues.
+Troubleshooting is divided in 2 sections: tools to identify issues and solutions to resolve them.

 **Solutions**:
 - [FAQ](#faq) - short answers on the most common questions.